A Guide to Understanding (the BEST) Space Heaters

 - Electric heaters run on a power cord.
 They are available in radiant and convection models and are very convenient for indoor heating.
 Convection models will better heat an entire room but can be louder than radiant versions, which are ideal for spot heating but whose heat quickly disappears when they’re turned off.
 There are some electric heaters that are filled with oil, making them slightly more expensive but also guaranteeing that they never need replacing.

 - Propane and kerosene heaters are ideal for outdoor space heating.
 The heat from propane/kerosene heaters is extremely powerful, but because they run on open flames, the risk of carbon monoxide poisoning and accidental fires is much higher than in electric heaters, so they should be used with caution.
 Indoor use is not encouraged, except in cases of emergency, and only when good ventilation is available.
+For example, propane garage heaters are efficient and cheap to run, but when in use, it’s important to leave the garage door open, or have a large ventilation open space so that you are not exposed to carbon monoxide poisoning.

 Important Space Heater Features